Eggs Florentine, Benedict, and Arnold. Sorta sounds more like a network of Revolutionary War spies than a brunch menu, yes?

 Dyed Easter Eggs29/44

 Ditch the fizzy artificially dyed tablets for something more natural.
 And inexpensive.
-And made from stuff you already have on hand, including kitchen scraps you'd otherwise toss.
+And made from kitchen scraps you'd otherwise toss in the trash.

 Spanish Orange Flan31/44